Things You Must Know Before Buying ‘Affordable’ Life Insurance

 Where any medical condition is present, you can usually find a charity that specialises in that area.
 Cancer research is one example.
 The British Heart Foundation, Brain Research Trust and the Huntington’s Disease Association are others that offer support and assistance to people affected by the conditions they cover.

-Whilst not every charity organisation will have advice specific to insurance, they can be a good resource to call on as they will have other members who have been met with the same problems, with some charities having associations to insurance firms to provide a level of cover suitable for certain types of medical conditions.
+Whilst not every charity organisation will have advice specific to insurance, it can be a good resource to call on as it will have other members who have been met with the same problems.
+Some charities have partnerships with insurance firms to provide cover suitable for certain medical conditions.

-What you need to know about is the Disability Discrimination Act, for which part of it includes the Equality Act.
-For insurance purposes, firms must take into account the latest medical research therefore, if it’s found that you have a curable illness and statistics are low that your condition will lower your life expectancy, they cannot discriminate and charge you sky high premiums.
+What you need to know about is the Disability Discrimination Act, which includes the Equality Act.
+For insurance purposes, firms must consider the latest medical research; therefore, if it’s found that you have a curable illness and statistics show that your condition will lower your life expectancy, they cannot discriminate and charge you sky-high premiums.

-They will seek more information, which involves contacting your GP and other medical professionals you’re involved with to get the complete picture of your health and quote appropriately.
-All insurer firms must do their due diligence and quote fairly when medical conditions are present.
+They will seek more information by contacting your GP and other medical professionals you’re involved with to get the complete picture of your health and provide an appropriate quote.
+All insurer firms must do their due diligence and quote reasonably when medical conditions are present.

-You have rights, which is why it’s best to go to a charity for free impartial advice first and then find a broker to assist in obtaining the right level of cover at the best price.
+You have rights, so it’s best to go to a charity for free impartial advice first and then find a broker to assist in obtaining the right level of cover at the best price.

 To find out more about the Equality Act, see the brief guide from the Chartered Insurance Institute.

 The best way to find out about specialist insurance providers is to contact charity organisations, as they’ll know which companies best help their members.
-Whatever your medical condition is, search for it online along with the words ‘charity’ or’ charity organisations’.
+Whatever your medical condition, search for it online with the words ‘charity’ or’ charity organisations’.
 Find the website and reach out to them using the contact details they provide.

-When you’re facing challenges finding affordable cover, don’t get dismayed at higher premiums because there are workarounds for most situations so you can get a good level of cover suitable to your needs without it costing a fortune.
+When you’re having trouble finding affordable cover, don’t get dismayed at higher premiums.
+There are workarounds for most situations, so you can get a good level of cover suitable to your needs without it costing a fortune.

 Seek the assistance of a broker or advisor, and never even contemplate not disclosing certain conditions or declaring you’re a non-smoker when you are.
-It’ll get you lower premiums, but your policy won’t be worth the price of the paper it’s printed on.
+It’ll get you lower premiums, but your policy won’t be worth the price of the printed paper.

 Related Reading: